Allan (footballer, born 1997): Atlético Mineiro

 On 8 January 2020, Allan joined Atlético Mineiro on a four-year contract.

 Flamengo

 On 2 July 2023, Allan has been officially announced as Flamengo's new player.
 Mengão signed him from rivals Atlético Mineiro for a €8.2m transfer fee plus future bonus clauses.

 Style of play

-A central midfielder by trade, Allan is primarily left-footed and employs a strong passing range, honed with time spent as a deep-lying playmaker in Brazil.
-Allan has proven himself a useful box-to-box midfielder with promising attacking instincts.
+A central midfielder by trade, Allan is primarily left-footed and has been known to have a strong passing range, as he played a deep-lying playmaker in Brazil.
+Allan has proven himself a useful box-to-box midfielder with aggressive attacking instincts.